bertschneider/clj-geoip/README.md

     true

 Use `geoip-init` and `geoip-close` to start and stop the service and `lookup` to lookup information about the given IP.
+Choose whether to load `:IPv4` (the default), `:IPv6` or `:IPv4+6` when you call `geoip-init`.
+Note that the IPv6 support in this legacy database format is experimental.

 The data files are expected to be in the `resources` folder but it's possible to bind the locations in the `clj-geoip.core/*dbs*` symbol to a new value.